bitwarden/contributing-docs/docs/contributing/featureflags.md

 - Utilize the collection of feature states returned from the configuration API.
 - When in need of a feature state depend on what’s cached locally and available – this should refresh frequently enough.
-- Maintain constants for feature flag keys.
+- Maintain typed constants for feature flag keys.

 ## Creating a new flag